Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMDowntime.md

 <div class='wide'>

 ## Features, Spells, and Downtime
 What bonuses can you use on the ability checks?
-In general only features that could affect you for several hours are applicable.
+In general only features that could affect you for several hours are applicable, and features that affect a single roll without a specific duration isn't.
+If something isn't on this list, feel free to ask.

 Feature | Usable?
 ----------- | ----------- |